adityamittl/Health-Tracker/README.md

 ## 🚀 What's next for Health Tracker

-Improving the accuracy of the models and adding more self diagnosis models.
+Improving the accuracy of the models and adding more self-diagnosis models.